Organization of ELLRA

 The following illustration represents the Association’s structure, and shows how the committees nest within the membership and their interdependency.

-The first ELLRA Governing Committees
+ELLRA Governing Committees

 (2023 - 2026)